Informasjonsforvaltning/fdk/README.md

   * registration, an Angular 2 application which allow users to log in and edit or register metadata about datasets.
   * registration-api, a Java Spring Boot service which supports an REST API
   * registration-db, a Elasticsearch document database
+  * registration-validator, a Java Spring Boot service that can validate inputdata against the DCAT standard.
+Currently not in use.
+  * registration-auth, A Java Spring Boot service that act as a authentication and authorization service.
+Used in develop and test to skip IDPorten and Altinn integrations.

 The Search Application consists of the following modules
   * search, an React application which allow users to search and view dataset descriptions.